310mc/https-310mc.github.io-tl/source/_posts/management_story/madara.md

 {% bubble Chiaki %}
 Ahaha, I'm actually really bad at it, so I always make sure to study as much as possible.

-We have a math quiz today, so I stayed up late last night to study.
+We have a math quiz today, so I stayed up late last night studying.

 But instead of giving me a confidence boost, all it did was make me feel light-headed from the lack of sleep…
 {% endbubble %}